pratdevlat/Oracle_DBA_scripts/Learn/perfomance.md

 - Use `GATHER_PLAN_STATISTICS` to compare estimates vs. actuals.
 - Test with hints (`INDEX`, `FULL`) to see impact.

-Certainly!
-Here's a detailed **Q&A format** for the **Indexing Strategies** section, tailored for a DBA with 10 years of experience:

----

 ### **1. What are the pros and cons of creating a new index?
 How do you decide if it's the right solution for a slow query?**